steffenyount/super-scorpio/README.md

 ### LED segment discovery
 #### [channel_control](main/channel_control/)
 The ARGB LEDs on a channel can be controlled by sending bit data directly to them using one of the RP2040 PWM controllers.
 With help from some clever DMA feed chain rules, this work can be queued up and launched by the CPU.
-It then proceeds through till completion asynchronously.
+DMA then proceeds through till completion asynchronously.
 ```
 void set_gpio_channel_pixels_on_for_byte_range(uint8_t gpio_num, uint32_t start, uint32_t end)